yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `bucketInstance`: The the name of the `Bucket` instance to which the user identity or ServiceAccount should be granted access to, according to the policies defined in the `BucketAccessClass`.
 1. `bucketAccessClassName`: name of the `BucketAccessClass` specifying the desired set of policy actions to be set for a user identity or ServiceAccount.
 1. `bucketAccessName`: name of the bound cluster-scoped `BucketAccess` instance.
-1. `phase`: is the current state of the Bucket:
+1. `phase`: is the current state of the `BucketAccessRequest`:
    - *Pending*: The controller has detected the new `BucketAccessRequest` and begun provisioning operations.
    - *Bound*: Provisioning operations have completed and the `BucketAccessRequest` has been bound to a `BucketAccess`.
+It also indicated that the `BucketAccess` instance has been bound to the `Bucket`.
    - *Released*: the Bucket is unbound and can potentially reused.

 #### BucketAccess (BA)